o2dazone/DarkSlack/README.md

 ## Extension
 Clone this repo down.
 Open up Chrome, and go to your Extensions.
 Check the box "Developer Mode" and click the button "Load unpacked extension...".
 Navigate to DarkSlack/chrome-extension.
 Enjoy!

+## Slack Message Type
+This plugin is made for the "Compact" Message Theme.
+Navigate to Preferences > Message Display and select "Compact" under Message Theme.

 ## Sidebar
 Slack allows a user to customize the sidebar.
 We use this over CSS overrides because native styling > *.
 Go to Preferences > Sidebar Theme and click the "Customize" link at the bottom.
 Copy paste the contents of sidebar_customization and click "Done".